RDycore/RDycore/docs/user/input.md

 ```

 The `output` section control simulation output, including visualization and
-time series data (and excluding restart data).
+time series data (and excluding checkpoint data).
 Relevant parameters are

 * `format`: the format of the output written.
 Available options are
     * `none`: no output is written.
 This is the default value.